 We ask you to address the 5 points below:

-4. To fund the increases to support staff pension contributions and salary increments - While we welcome the acknowledgement of teacher pay and pension contributions, special schools also rely on a significant number of support staff.
+- To fund the increases to support staff pension contributions and salary increments.
+Whilst we welcome the announcement of funding for teacher pensions, special schools also rely on a significant number of support staff.
 Traditionally, these staff have not been supported by government injections of additional funding.

 In the short term, our concerns relate to how your pledge to increase funds to pupils with SEND will be distributed.
 If given directly to LA’s, it is likely that funds will simply plug the deficits that have accumulated within the High Needs block.
 Therefore, funding will not reach those pupils who attend specialist provision.
 In this case, pupils with SEND will be disadvantaged in relation to their mainstream peers.